Exploring Modifications to FLRW Cosmology with General Entropy and Thermodynamics: A new Approach: Modification of FLRW cosmology by considering a general entropy

-conjecture: ``\textit{By generalizing entropy in an FLRW cosmology, the energy-momentum density tensor of the cosmic fluid is modified in such a way that a common correction function multiplies on both the energy density and pressure terms.
-This ensures that the perfectness property and the EoS parameter of the cosmic fluid remain unchanged.}''
+Conjecture: ``\textit{By generalizing entropy in an FLRW cosmology, the energy-momentum density tensor of the cosmic fluid is modified in such a way that a common correction function $f(\rho)$ multiplies both the energy density and pressure terms.
+This modification guarantees the preservation of the perfectness property and the equation of state parameter of the cosmic fluid.}"

-In the following, I consider this conjecture and try to make a reconstruction $f(\rho)$ by considering the general entropy.
+In the following, we examine this conjecture and attempt to reconstruct $f(\rho)$ by considering the general entropy.